-- WARNING (by putting in your own exception handler into IPython's main)- - loop, you run a very good chance of nasty crashes.
-This (execution)- - should only be used if you really know what you are doing. (facility)- set hook (name, hook) \rightarrow sets an internal IPython hook.
+- WARNING (by putting in your own exception handler into IPython's main)- - loop (execution) - - run a very good chance of nasty crashes.
+This (you) - should only be used if you really know what you are doing. (facility)- set_next_input (s, replace=False)

+$set_hook (name, hook) \rightarrow sets an internal IPython hook.$